tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-tezsign.md

 Use this while migrating to BLS/tz4, when the active `baker` key is still separate and the new TezSign consensus key is named `consensus`.

-> Later, after your `consensus` key activates, use the later cleanup section below to load that key through the default `baker` alias and remove the stale local `consensus` alias.
+> Later, after your `consensus` key activates, use the Later cleanup after on-chain activation section below to load that key through the default `baker` alias and remove the stale local `consensus` alias.

 **If your TezSign consensus key was imported as `baker`:**